Pivoting in the pandemic, Citysocializer relaunches as a ‘Get Your Guide for virtual events’ – TechCrunch

-Citysocializer, previously a platform for promoting real-world socializing in cities, has relaunched, becoming something akin to a ‘Get Your Guide for virtual events’.
-Just as other startups have pivoted to ‘lean in’ to current circumstances, this startup has turned its attention to how people can monetize their skills and passions from home doing the COVID-19 era.
+Citysocializer, previously a platform for promoting real-world socializing in cities, has relaunched, becoming something akin to a “Get Your Guide for virtual events”.
+Just as other startups have pivoted to ‘lean in” to current circumstances, this startup has turned its attention to how people can monetize their skills and passions from home during the COVID-19 era.

 As many of us have seen, personal trainers, yoga teachers and similar types of freelance professionals have all had to shift to offering virtual sessions over Zoom and similar platforms.
 But until recently, these sessions were hard to monetize.